MARXdown/MARXdown.github.io/about.md

 * * *

+### MARXdown Alumni

+The following people have contributed to MARXdown in a variety of capacities, and we gratefully acknowledge their work.

+**Daniel J. Evans** Software Engineer, JSTOR Labs

+* * *

 ## How it Works

-MARXdown was built based on [minimal computing principles](http://go-dh.github.io/mincomp/), using a static site generator called [Jekyll](https://jekyllrb.com) and a theme designed for textual editors called "[Ed](https://elotroalex.github.io/ed/)."
+MARXdown is built based on [minimal computing principles](http://go-dh.github.io/mincomp/), using a static site generator called [Jekyll](https://jekyllrb.com) and a theme designed for textual editors called "[Ed](https://elotroalex.github.io/ed/)."

 The site enables a conversation layer with help from [hypothes.is](https://web.hypothes.is/about/), which was based on the annotation standards for digital documents developed by the [W3C Web Annotation Working Group](https://www.w3.org/annotation/).